SimonGaufreteau/badnet-tournament-bot/README.md

 ```

 - Put some data in the examples, doesn't matter.
 Then press send, make sure it's approved.

+### Setting up Discord

+- Create a new Discord application at https://discord.com/developers/applications
+- Go to the "Bot" section and create a bot
+- Copy the bot token for `DISCORD_TOKEN`
+- Enable the "Send Messages" permission for your bot
+- Invite the bot to your server with the appropriate permissions
+- Get the channel ID where you want to send messages for `DISCORD_CHANNEL_ID`
+  - Enable Developer Mode in Discord settings
+  - Right-click on the channel and select "Copy ID"
+- Optional: Configure region-specific channels using `DISCORD_REGION_CHANNELS`
+  - Format: `REGION1:channelid1,REGION2:channelid2`
+  - Example: `PDLL:123456789,AURA:987654321,PACA:555666777`
+  - When configured, the bot will fetch tournaments for all specified regions and send them to their respective channels
+  - Available regions: AURA, BOFC, BRET, CVDL, GEST, GUA, GUY, HFRA, LIFB, MAR, NAQU, NCAL, NORM, OCCI, REU, PDLL, PACA

 ### Getting your badnet token